peopleware/openapi/resource/search-and-to-many-associations.md

 could loop 1, or a small number of times, but eventually the first update would be seen, and the loop would stop.
 Since this is only a back-stop for infinite loops, and repeated updates are idemponent, this is acceptable.

-### Cross-service references
+### Cross-service embeddings

-Referencing resources might live in a different service than their referents.
+Embedding resources might live in a different service than the resources of which they embed information.
+Embedding is a form of dependency.
 In the example, `Y` lives in `my-service`, and `R` is managed by `your-service`.
 It is clear in that example that `your-service` depends on `my-service`, because a resource in it depends on a resource in `my-service`.
 In a clean architecture, there are no cyclic dependencies.
 In other words, in resources and code of `your-service`, references to resources, APIs, or structures of `my-service` are allowed, but not the other way around.
 This is upheld by this architecture.

 ### Exponential explosion